JoshAtticus/myra-development-gui/README.md

-# Myra Development GUI
+# OSMANiC Scratch Development GUI
-This is a fork of stretch3 allowing development of the Myra virtual assistant.
+This is a fork of stretch3 allowing development of OSMANiC Scratch Projects.